-The grantee must provide at least 10 percent of the total approved cost of the project.
-The total approved cost is the sum of the Federal share and the non-Federal share.
-Therefore, a project requesting \$450,000 per budget period must include a match of at least \$50,000 per budget period.
+No matching funds are required for the portion of the budget that pays for traineeships.
+However, grantees must provide a match to equal at least 25 percent of the total cost of grant activities other than traineeships.
+The total approved cost of these nontraineeship activities is the sum of the ACYF share and the non-Federal share.
+The non-Federal share may be met by cash or in-kind contributions, although applicants are encouraged to meet their match requirements through a cash contribution.
+Therefore, a project requesting \$100,000 in Federal funds (with \$75,000 for traineeships and \$25,000 for non-traineeship activities per budget period) must include a match of at least \$8,333 (25 percent of the total cost for the non-traineeship activities).
 Applicants should provide a letter of commitment verifying the actual amount of the non-Federal share of project costs.

-The following example shows how to calculate the required 10% match amount for a \$450,000 grant: \$450,000 (Federal share) Divided by \$.90 (100%-10%)
+The following example shows how to calculate the required 25 percent match amount for the non-traineeship portion of a \$100,000 grant: